Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 2-4, best with 2

-Dice Throne is not a single board game, it’s a whole game system of fast-paced combat games for up to six players (best at two, though).
-Players control their fantasy heroes in a duel against one another.
+Dice Throne is not a single board game; it’s a whole game system of fast-paced combat games for up to six players (best at two, though).
+Players control their fantasy heroes in a duel against each other.

-Each character is unique in their appearance and abilities, which makes for a highly asymmetrical play.
-The push-your-luck element hides in the way their actions are activated.
+Each character is unique in their appearance and abilities, which makes for highly asymmetrical play.
+The push your luck element hides in the way their actions are activated.
 You roll dice and then allocate points to various powers.
-You have a number of re-rolls available and you’re always in a dilemma to use a current roll or gamble with a re-roll.
+You have a few re-rolls available, and you’re always in a dilemma to use a current roll or gamble with a re-roll.

-As mentioned, there are several editions available and characters can be mixed and matched any way you like.
-For starters, the Season One box containing six heroes is a good entry point.
+As mentioned, there are several editions available, and characters can be mixed and matched any way you like.

 (8) Can’t Stop!